Automating SSH Key Rotation on Hetzner Servers

 --secret-permissions get list

-Developers don't need SSH access to servers.
-If they need to debug, they use Kubernetes exec instead:
+Developers don't need SSH access to the servers.
+If they need to debug something, they use Kubernetes exec:

 kubectl exec -it pod-name -- /bin/bash